 For any data storage system, granularity of control and management is extremely important, because different data sets have varying management requirements.
 It is often necessary to apply different Service Level Agreements (SLAs) as appropriate to the value of the data to an organisation.

-Cloudian HyperStore manages data tiering through lifecycle policies, as shown in the following image:
+Cloudian HyperStore manages data tiering through lifecycle policies and through the Cloudian S3 API, as shown in the following image:

 Bucket Lifecycle policies specify rules and destinations for tiering.